Variant

 Among all cases of achondroplasia, 99% are caused by a single base change in a particular gene that codes for a protein involved in the regulation of bone growth.
 This is an example of how a tiny change in a person’s genome can have a significant effect.

-Conversely, studies have shown that large variants may have no effect at all on the individual.¹ One study reported an individual who had a 9 million base-pair region missing from chromosome 4 and seemed unaffected.² It should be noted, however, that the effect that any variant will have on an individual will depend on where in the genome it occurs.
+Conversely, studies have shown that large variants may have no effect at all on the individual.
+One study published in 2010 reported an individual who had a 9 million base-pair region missing from chromosome 4 and seemed unaffected.
+It should be noted, however, that the effect that any variant will have on an individual will depend on where in the genome it occurs.

 Key messages

-- The size of variants in the genome does not reflect the impact they will have on the individual.
+• The size of a variant in the genome does not reflect the impact it will have on the individual.

 Resources